angusluckmann/shpkg/README.md

 - **Repopacks:** A repopack is a repository compressed into a single archive
 - **Package database:** A simple folder containing information about the installed packages within a certain system or folder

-**Note:** In common linux distributions, the dependencies of a package are saved in the package file.
+**Note:** In common linux package managers, the dependencies of a package are saved in the package file.
 This package manager manages dependencies at the repo-level.

 ## Configuration